ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Append/Clear ErrorCodes
 -----------------------------------------------

 Devices can choose to notify the Internet of Things Foundation server about changes in their error status.
-In order to send the ErrorCodes the device needs to construct a DeviceDiagnostic object as follows,
+In order to send the ErrorCodes the device needs to construct a DiagnosticErrorCode object as follows,

 .. code:: java

 	DiagnosticErrorCode errorCode = new DiagnosticErrorCode(0);
-	DeviceDiagnostic diag = new DeviceDiagnostic(errorCode);

 	this.deviceData = new DeviceData.Builder().
 				 deviceInfo(deviceInfo).
-				 deviceDiag(diag).
-				 metadata(new JsonObject()).
+				 deviceErrorCode(errorCode).
+				 metadata(metadata).
 				 build();

-Once the device is connected to Internet of Things Foundation, the ErrorCode can be sent by calling the sendErrorCode() method as follows,
+Once the device is connected to Internet of Things Foundation, the ErrorCode can be sent by calling the send() method as follows,

 .. code:: java

-	diag.sendErrorCode();
+	errorCode.send();

 Later, any new ErrorCodes can be easily added to the Internet of Things Foundation server by calling the append method as follows,

 .. code:: java

-	int rc = diag.append(random.nextInt(500));
+	int rc = errorCode.append(500);
 	if(rc == 200) {
-		System.out.println("Current Errorcode (" + diag.getErrorCode() + ")");
+		System.out.println("Current Errorcode (" + errorCode + ")");
 	} else {
 		System.out.println("Errorcode addition failed!");
 	}

-Also, the ErrorCodes can be cleared from Internet of Things Foundation server by calling the clear method as follows,
+Also, the ErrorCodes can be cleared from Internet of Things Foundation server by calling the clear() method as follows,

 .. code:: java

-	int rc = diag.clearErrorCode();
+	int rc = errorCode.clear();
 	if(rc == 200) {
 		System.out.println("ErrorCodes are cleared successfully!");
 	} else {